-Internally, DKI supported by land acquisition implementation team monitored the progress of land acquisition activities.
+Internally, DGR supported by PMU and officials from regional government organization and land acquisition implementation team monitored the progress of land acquisition activities.
 Periodically, the agency meets monthly meetings to respond to problems that develop during the land acquisition process.
 Based on the results of the internal monitoring, at the end of each month, a progress report on the implementation of activities during the current month will be conducted and presented to the Mayor/Secretariate at the beginning of the following month.

 The team will conduct internal monitoring and evaluate the progress of resettlement activities and coaching activities to restore the living conditions and livelihoods of displaced PAPs.
-DKI will also hold periodic meetings every week, to discuss problems and ways of completion, especially related to the settlement of complaints from PAPs.
+The DGR supported by PMU will also holds periodic meetings every week, to discuss problems and ways of completion, especially related to the settlement of complaints from PAPs.
 Based on the results of the internal monitoring, at the end of each month, a progress report on the implementation of activities during the current month will be conducted and presented to the Mayor/Secretariat at the beginning of the following month.